Quick list of rules:

 The glean leader is responsible for making sure everyone is set up with the rules.
 Glean leaders don’t get extras- we split evenly on group splits, and on individual splits they only get what they themselves can glean.
 Their time is volunteered.
 Their time is wasted when they need to re-orient a late arrival.
 Late arrivals also make our group look disorganized.
 Sometimes the re-orientation might get rushed – this is how mistakes and misunderstandings occur.

 The glean leader should be providing their cell # on each glean so that gleaners can call them in the event they need to cancel or are lost or running late.
 There’s never an excuse for simply not showing with no explanation.

 Please ask before you bring anybody with you to a glean.
 If you are cleared for one spot out of 5, please don’t bring your spouse, roommate, kids or anybody else.
 You signed up for one spot, you get one spot.
-It is *rarely* appropriate to bring a non-member to a group glean- we need to know that the people who are representing our group on a glean are people who have read and agree to our rules and who are contributing members of our group.
+It is never appropriate to bring a non-member to a group glean due to the liability and what is covered by our group- we need to know that the people who are representing our group on a glean are people who have read and agree to our rules and who are contributing members of our group.

 Yes, even your roommate’s uncle’s best friend who is staying with you for the week and is SUPER at picking.

 Additional glean members must be pre-approved by the glean leader.
 It is taking a slot away from someone who has signed up and contributed to the group.
 Please don’t sign up for all 4 slots when you respond to a glean- we need to give everyone an opportunity to come to a glean and get produce for their families.
 It is NEVER appropriate to share a glean post or location outside of the group.
 We assure our donors that we are not sharing or passing out their private information and we need to respect that pact.